dineshkummarc/cozy/README.md

 To run tests run the tests.sh in the application root.

+## Less code

 Generally the tool is trying to capture as much as possible in JSON description and use as less code as possible.
+Compared to code, metadata is easier to test without considerable amounts of computational power.

 ## Notes